HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

     }
 }
 ```
 You'll notice, that this is a `Typed` event.
 Each event has a payload type, that gets delivered to the listeners.
 There is also a `VoidEvent`, but it's really not that interesting.
 These events live as files in the project and you can subscribe to them directly by passing them to a script in the scene or use a responder.
-Responders are useful if you want to try (and key word he is always "try") to separate the library from the code of your game as much as possible.
+Responders are useful if you want to try (and key word here is always "try") to separate the library from the code of your game as much as possible.
 Whenever the events gets invoked the responder passes this invocation to a corresponding public method through a `UnityEvent`.

 ```cs
 public abstract class TypedEventResponder<T, E> : MonoBehaviour where E : TypedEvent<T>